Neppu-Nep/genshin-mats-exporter/README.md

 2. Run `python main.py`

 ## Known Issues
+1. There's a delay of about 15-30 mins between obtaining the item in-game and being updated on Hoyolab's enhancement progression calculator.

-The script currently doesn't export the following materials.
+2. The script currently doesn't export the following materials.
 (Blame Hoyoverse for not including them in the enhancement progression calculator)
     - Adventurer's Experience
     - Wanderer's Advice
     - Fine Enhancement Ore
     - Enhancement Ore

 ## FAQ

 Why should I use this?
 - You don't need to.
 - This is just my personal project for updating my materials tracker since I'm too lazy to use scanners and haven't found any website that automatically updates the materials for me.

-Okay, I want to use this.
-What does it do?
-- It exports the materials from your inventory in a `GOOD` format so you can import it into various tracker websites or apps.
+- https://seelie.me/ tries to do the same way but their calculation gives false results.